 107J.
 Minister may require information

-(1) The Minister, at his or her discretion or on the request of the Treasurer or the Stakeholder Minister, may require the Commission to provide to the Minister specified in the requirement, information relating to the affairs, nts nts or the performance and exercise of the functions and powers, of the Commission.
+(1) The Minister, at his or her discretion or on the request of the Treasurer or the Stakeholder Minister, may require the Commission to provide to the Minister specified in the requirement, information relating to the affairs, s.
+107J